gws/munin-plugin-couchdb/README.md

 who generates it.
 Combining these graphs together for the same period may give you the answer is this activity is related to CouchDB and how if it is.

+#### Users ####

+**Warning:** these graphs are *disabled* by default.
+To enable them you should:

+1. Set `env.monitor_users yes` in plugin's configuration file
+2. Ensure that `env.username` and `env.password` are represents credentials
+   for CouchDB server administrator user
+3. Ensure that plugin's configuration file is readable for no one, but Munin

+The `couchdb_users` and `couchdb_admin_users` graphs shows total amount of known users by CouchDB.

+The `couchdb_admin_users` graph is stand alone to easily track amount of server administrators.
+In most time their number is stable and any unexpectable changes may be a sign for worry about server security.

+The `couchdb_users` graph shows users from [authentication database][18] and tracks `registered` and `deleted` amount of them.
+This helps to estimate size of your users database growing and decreasing in time.

 ## License ##